2026 Election Threats

 Understanding the SAVE America Act

 Citizenship is already required to vote, and noncitizen voting is virtually nonexistent.
-The Bipartisan Policy Center breaks down what this legislation would do and why it matters.
+The Bipartisan Policy Center breaks down what this legislation would do and how it would harm participation without commensurate improvements in security.

 Practical Steps for Business Leaders